-Experience: Jamal El-Mosleh comes most recently from a position as CEO of the First North-listed biotech company Annexin Pharmaceuticals AB (publ), 2017-2019.
+Experience: Jamal El-Mosleh (born 1981) comes most recently from a position as CEO of the First North-listed biotech company Annexin Pharmaceuticals AB (publ), 2017-2019.
 Prior to that, he was CEO of the Small Cap-listed immuno-oncology company Immunicum AB for nearly ten years, 2007-2017.
 As the first employee in 2007, he served as a co-founder of the company and was responsible for Immunicum's listing on Nasdaq First North in 2013 as well as for initiating a broad international clinical program.
-Between 2016 and 2020, he was also a board member of the cancer diagnostics company Elypta AB.
+Jamal El-Mosleh is also a board member of the cancer diagnostics company Elypta AB.